 - Instruction timing

 It was also entirely non-portable.
-A program written for one processor family would not run on any other.
+A program written for one processor family cannot run on any other.

 Compiled Languages

-As computing expanded, the industry needed languages that were portable enough to support many machines but still close enough to hardware to produce efficient code.
-Compiled languages — most notably C — emerged as a responsible middle ground.
+As the uses of computers expanded exponentially and elementary “data processing” became “information technology,” the industry needed languages that were portable enough to support many different types of machines but still close enough to hardware to produce efficient code.

-C language allowed programmers to write human-readable instructions that were then translated into object code, the machine’s own language.
-It preserved power, performance, and control, while eliminating the most tedious aspects of assembly programming.
+C language allows programmers to write human-readable instructions that are then translated into object code, the machine’s own language.
+It preserves power, performance, control, and portability, while eliminating some of the most tedious aspects and minutiae of assembler.

 The Rise of Safe Languages

-As software grew more complex and more developers entered the field, many sought languages that would “protect” programmers from the hazards of low-level mistakes.
-Thus emerged safe languages, or languages that:
+As software systems grew more complex and more developers entered the field, many employers sought less skilled programmers and languages that would “protect” their programmers from the hazards of “unprofessional” mistakes.
+Thus emerged safe languages.
+Languages that:

 - Automatically manage memory